I’ve had some comments from readers lately along the lines of:

 This gives you the best of all worlds — you can keep earning points at a great rate, you can save them towards future travel experiences, or you can cash them in now at a good rate towards everyday expenses.

 For that matter, there are some credit cards where you can get the best of both worlds even under normal circumstances, and earn cash back or travel points.
-For example, the no annual fee Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase.
+For example, the no annual fee Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase (in the form of ThankYou points).

-Best of all, if you have the card in conjunction with a card earning Citi ThankYou points, then rewards can be converted into ThankYou points at the rate of one cent per point.
+Best of all, if you have the card in conjunction with a card earning Citi ThankYou points, then rewards can be combined with other ThankYou points earning cards.
 That’s the kind of flexibility that’s more useful than ever before.

 Some card issuers are letting you redeem points towards everyday expenses

 Travel rewards cards offer better value for spending

 Generally speaking, travel cards offer better bonus categories than cash back cards.
 For example, the American Express® Gold Card offers up to 4x points at restaurants and 4x points at U.S. supermarkets (on up to $25,000 in spend annually).
 I value that at a ~6.8% return.
 There’s not really a comparable cash-back card that offers such generous and well-rounded categories.

 The way I view it, there is often an opportunity cost to using a cash back card rather than a points card, assuming you know what you’re doing.

 Earning 4x points at restaurants is a great deal

 Card issuers will keep adapting for the better